-Property, tax increment financing, and specific ownership taxes account for a large portion of the District's revenue, contributing about 88.2% of total revenues as compared to 88.6% of revenues in 2020.
-During 2021 the District received approximately 11.3% from program revenues; in comparison to approximately 8.9% in 2020.
-During 2021, investment earnings constituted approximately 0.2% which was a decrease of 0.2% from 2020.
-Intergovernmental revenues in 2021 were 5.1% of total revenues in 2021 as compared to 4.1% in the prior year.
-The District expenses predominantly related to all-hazard emergency services, which includes administration, fire protection, emergency medical transport, community risk reduction, communications and vehicle and facility maintenance.
+Property tax, tax increment financing, and specific ownership taxes account for a large portion of the District's revenue, contributing about 82.9% of total revenues as compared to 88.2% of revenues in 2021.
+During 2022 the District received approximately 12.1% from program revenues; in comparison to approximately 11.3% in 2021.
+During 2022, investment earnings constituted approximately 4.1% as compared to 0.2% in 2021.
+Intergovernmental revenues were 5.2% of total revenues in 2022 versus 5.1% in the prior year.
+The District's expenditures are predominantly related to all-hazard emergency services, which includes administration, fire protection, emergency medical transport, community risk reduction, communications and vehicle and facility maintenance.
 Given the District is a public service organization providing full-time emergency services, the majority of the expenses are for salaries and benefits, insurance, building utilities and repairs, vehicle and equipment maintenance, training, and supplies.

-Graphic presentations of selected data from the summary tables follow to assist in the analysis of the District's activities for fiscal year 2021 and 2020.
+Graphic presentations of selected data from the summary tables follow to assist in the analysis of the District's activities for fiscal year 2022 and 2021.

 As portrayed above and discussed earlier, the District is heavily reliant on property and specific ownership taxes.
-These tax revenues account for 88.2% of total revenues.
+These tax revenues account for 82.9% of total revenues.